Surf Club ©

 March 11th was our time slot for the Rincon Invitational.
 The waves were small and barely breaking but it was for a very worthy cause!
 Sophia Bartlow's Scholarship Fund.
 Little did we know that our friend Sumo Sato was also with us that day as he left us for that point break in heaven.
 Thank you to all who entered whether you showed up or not!
 Your donations help fund two scholarships this year!
 RIP Sumo Sato, Ace Aseltine and George Downing!

 April 14, 2018 was the 12th Annual National Walk for Epilepsy.
 This was the day we celebrated Sumo Sato's life with a huge paddle out.
 Some wore a purple wrist band for Epilepsy Awareness.
-We are participating in the 2019 Epilepsy Awareness Walk as it was too late to register properly for this years' walk although we encouraged all of our members to join in the walk or paddle out if they were physically able.
+We are not participating in the 2019 Epilepsy Awareness Walk as it was too late to register properly for this years' walk although we encouraged all of our members to join in the walk or paddle out if they were physically able.
 Bill Fury has been instrumental in keeping us informed about the deadlines and plans for future walks.
 We are also planning more paddle outs (Ace) and a possible Day at the Beach for epilepsy and spectrum surfers.
 The main walk is on the National Mall but we will plan a local walk for our members.
 Registration opens in July 2018 for the April 27, 2019 Epilepsy Foundation's Walk on the National Mall to ensure health care options remain strong for people living with seizures.
 This is a walk to ensure research for better treatments and cures.
 The April 14th date conflicted with the Gathering of the Tribes at Church Point, Trestles but we still were able to field a surf team.
 19 teams showed up and our team pulled an eleventh overall.
 Standouts from our HB Surf Team were Dylan Zuzueta advancing to round two with a ninth place overall (Finn Reyes got 8th); Amy Reda finished 4th overall; Tim Reda finished 7th overall; Larry Casas in 17th which contributed team points; Steve Mather in 19th and Dave Hilts in 25th place contributing team points!
 Congrats to all participants!
 Later in April the HB Surf Team headed up to Santa Cruz for the Logjam.
 Amy Reda finished second with Tim Reda finishing first!
 They also entered and placed 5th for the Aloha Team category.
 Tim finished 7th in the Hot Dog Logger category, too!
 Our team finished 8th overall thanks to supporting roles from Dave Hilts and Ben Barnes.
 Congrats to our HB Surf Team rippers!

 May started on a positive note as we welcomed and celebrated new members Elvis Davis, Cory Schoenborn, Priscilla Weaver-Rouse, Tina Toulouse, Laurel Gurley, Dylan Zuzueta, Albert Zuzueta, Tim Reda and Amy Reda.
 The passing of members Father Chris Mondor and Ross Nash found us planning more paddle outs.
 Thank you to Don Bigelow who really stepped up to help bigtime with all the paddle out arrangements and thank you to Tina Toulouse for your tireless efforts to create and deliver all the leis.
 Your efforts do not go unnoticed!
 The month ended with the HB Surf Team in Santa Cruz again for the Memorial Day Classic at Steamer Lane.
 We finished 13th out of 14 with Howard Keiliinoi finished equal 16th; Dave Hilts finishing 3rd in Presidents' heat and 15th in Legends Men.
 The overall standings going into the summer season for the HB Surf Team is 8th Place!
 Windansea is in first, Pedro Point is 2nd with Santa Cruz, Oceanside, Doheny, Malibu Surfing Association and Big Sticks in 3rd thru 7th Place.
 Individual standouts 2018 year to date include Tim Reda in 4th Place; Amy Reda in 1st Place; Dave Hilts in 10th Place.
 Great work!